 Research Study Volunteers Needed

 We are looking for volunteers to participate in the following research studies.
-We compensate for your time spent helping us understand these diseases affecting the human brain.
+We compensate you for the time you spend helping us understand these diseases affecting the human brain.

 Neuroimaging Study #1:

-We are currently looking for participants to undergo MRI, EEG and neuropsychological studies to help us understand how seizures can develop after brain trauma.
+We are currently looking for participants to undergo MRI, EEG, and neuropsychological studies to help us understand how seizures can develop after brain trauma.
 The goal of this project is to study how posttraumatic epilepsy (PTE) develops after brain injury.
 A unique feature of PTE is that seizure begins in a delayed fashion after traumatic brain injury (TBI).
-There have not been any identified biomarkers that can reliably predict the development of PTE after TBI.
-This is partly due to the fact that the mechanism of how PTE develops is not well understood, which makes the prevention and treatment of PTE challenging.
-In this study, we proposed to compare these metrics obtained from MRI studies between participants, who suffered from TBI, those affected by PTE and those who have no neurological diseases.
-We hope this study will improve our understanding of TBI and PTE and help prevent the development of PTE among victims of TBI.
+No biomarkers have been identified that reliably predict the development of PTE after TBI.
+This is partly because the mechanism of PTE development is not well understood, making its prevention and treatment challenging.
+In this study, we proposed to compare these metrics obtained from MRI studies among participants who suffered from TBI, those affected by PTE, and those with no neurological diseases.
+We hope this study will improve our understanding of TBI and PTE and help prevent PTE among TBI victims.
 If you have suffered traumatic brain injuries in the past 6 months or have experienced seizures after brain trauma, please contact Dr. Hai Sun at hai.sun@rutgers.edu to find out whether you can be enrolled in this study.
 Your time spent in data acquisition will be compensated.
 This study is funded by the United States Department of Defense.

 Neuroimaging Study #2: